bkreider/datasciencebox/README.md

 **Requires**: [salt-cloud](#salt-cloud)

 1. Change the `cluster` section on the `salt/pillar/ipython.sls` file
+2. SSH to the dsb box
-2. On the main dsb box: `sudo salt-call state.sls ipython.controller`: starts the ipcontroller on the main box
+2. `sudo salt-call state.sls ipython.controller`:
+starts the ipcontroller on the main box
-3. On the main dsb box: `sudo salt-call state.sls ipython.cluster`: creates instances in parallel
+3. `sudo salt-call state.sls ipython.cluster`:
+creates instances in parallel
-4. On the main dsb box: `sudo salt 'roles:ipython-engine' -G state.highstate`: starts ipengine on the new instances
+4. `sudo salt 'roles:ipython-engine' -G state.highstate`:
+starts ipengine on the new instances

 Everyting is ready, see [IPython.parallel](http://ipython.org/ipython-doc/dev/parallel/)